eduardomacan/extractora/README.md

 Install
 ----------

-Rename dotextractoracfg-sample to ~/.dotextractoracfg and edit parameters there, it's a json file.
+Rename dotextractoracfg-sample to ~/.dotextractoracfg and edit parameters there

 Configuration Options
 ----------